(“Macmillan”, 'we', 'us', 'our').

 1. Web shop

 By statutory law we are required to retain the provided financial data in relation to transactions (including address, payment and order information) for 10 years.
 However, after 2 years we will restrict the processing of your personal data to comply with the statutory requirements and will not process the personal data any further.
-Regarding this, the retention of your personal data is based on Article 6 sec.
-1 sent.
-1 lit. c GDPR.

 2. Lecturer book sampling service